modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-5-sect-1.md

 ### **OBJECTIVES AND CONTENT OF SECTIONS.**

-5.1.
-Description of Motion at Different Timescales.
+<strong>5.1.
+Description of Motion at Different Timescales.</strong>

 Describe the duration in seconds of some physical phenomena and provide examples of physical systems where motions are considered in terms of different timescales.